 PNA and Tokelau Response to Japan: Thank you.
 We have included this suggestion and propose the following:

-Each year, the Commission shall update what obligations shall be assessed in the following yearupon consideration of the provisional list provided by TCC using referring to a risk-based approach as a possible guidance [for each CCM] [AU] propose deletion of bracketed textEach year, the Commission shall adopt audit points for any obligations on the updated list of obligations that do not have adopted audit points, once developed and agreed.
-Until this risk-based approach is developed, the Commission shall take into account the following factors in considering the obligations to be assessed in the following year:
+Each year, the Commission shall update what obligations shall be assessed in the following year, upon consideration of the provisional list provided by TCC using referring to a risk-based approach as a possible guidance [for each CCM] [AU] propose deletion of bracketed text.
+Each year, the Commission shall adopt audit points for any obligations on the updated list of obligations that do not have adopted audit points..

-the needs and priorities of the Commission, including those of its subsidiary bodies;

-evidence of high percentages of non-compliance or persistent non-compliance by CCMs with specific obligations for multiple years;

-additional areas identified through the risk-based approach to be developed; and

-the potential risks posed by non-compliance by CCMs with CMMs (or collective obligations arising from CMMs) to achieve the objectives of the Convention or specific measures adopted thereunder.

 The Commission shall undertake an annual assessment of compliance by CCMs during the previous calendar year with the priority obligations identified under paragraph 6.
 Such assessment shall be determined based on the following criteria: